BillA-Dev/iOS-Portfolio-Ahmed22/README.md

 ![ADMIN](https://user-images.githubusercontent.com/79151733/161860091-61e14152-0d15-41b1-9dfa-4474125f2948.png)
 ### [Directory Watcher](https://github.com/BillA-Dev/DirectoryWatcher)
-This is my last java project and was by far the hardest.
-This project challenged me in many ways.
-For instance, I had to learn about how directories work, how to watch a directory constantly, transfer data between classes, saving choices.
-The intended purpose of the app was to clear the clutter in your directory.
-To illustrate, if you chose your download folder to be your watched directory the program would find the selected file endings and move them accordingly.
+This is my last final Java project, one that has been the most challenging one to date.
+This project pushed me in many ways, requiring me to learn about how directories work, how to constantly watch a directory, and how to transfer data between classes and save user choices.
+The intended purpose of this app is to declutter a selected directory by finding files with certain endings and moving them to designated locations.
+This project has been a true test of my skills and has allowed me to expand my knowledge and understanding of the Java programming language.
 ![watchDir](https://user-images.githubusercontent.com/79151733/161860107-616c25fa-264a-4916-af0c-d741e154674f.png)

 ## Swift
 ### [EPHS Timer App](https://github.com/BillA-Dev/EPHS)
-The EPHS timer app was the first swift project I worked on.
-This was a steep learning curve as swift was not something I was used to.
-I thought of swift as a blend of java and python; could not quite wrap my brain around it.
-After a while, I eventually got it to work and had a lot of fun developing the app.
-This project is still ongoing but I learned how swiftUI works and cloudKit
+The EPHS timer app was my first touch into the world of Swift programming, and it was certainly a steep learning curve for me.
+As someone who was more familiar with Java and Python, I initially found it challenging to wrap my head around the unique syntax and concepts of Swift.
+However, with time, I was able to understand the language and get a prototype of the app up and running.
+This project is still ongoing, and through it, I have gained a deeper understanding of how SwiftUI works and how to use CloudKit.
+Overall, this has been a challenging but rewarding project for me.

 ![EPHS TIMER](https://user-images.githubusercontent.com/79151733/161882157-0c2bc839-ac36-4a2a-99b9-78ff1b5fcd82.png)